DanielsWebDevelopment/Local-Real-Estate/README.md

 ### Futures implementations include,
 * allowing users to search for the type of agent they desure such as Special Agents, Sales Agents and Licencing Agents

-### Below are screenshots of the websites scructure from Desktop to Mobile
+### Below are screenshots of the websites structure from Desktop to Mobile

 #### Desktop
 ![2023-07-02 (2)](https://github.com/DanielsWebDevelopment/NodeJs-Web-Scraper/assets/129445203/306d56e8-18ad-42a1-bb88-a9ffdc5d4eff)